Marie Claire Villeval: Career

 She is Knight of the Légion d'Honneur and Knight of the Ordre National du Mérite and a member of the Academia Europaea.
 In 2017 she has been awarded the Silver Medal of CNRS, a prestigious distinction in France.
 In 2018, she has been awarded the revue Economique Prize.
 She is Fellow of the European Association of Labour Economists (EALE).

 Her main research interests focus on experimental economics, behavioral economics, public economics and personnel economics.
 They include the conduct of laboratory and field experiments on moral norms and social norms, cheating and tax evasion, incentives and motivation, punishment and cooperation, status seeking, and emotions.

 She is president of the Economic Science Association (ESA); she was previously vice-president of ESA for Europe.
-She was the President of the French Economic Association (AFSE) (2010-2011) and the Founding President of the French Association of Experimental Economics (ASFEE).
-She has been the treasurer and then the Chairperson of the nomination committee of the European Association of Labour Economists (EALE) during ten years and she is now a member of its executive committee.
+She was the president of the French Economic Association (AFSE) (2010-2011) and the Founding President of the French Association of Experimental Economics (ASFEE).
+She has been the treasurer and then the chairperson of the nomination committee of the European Association of Labour Economists (EALE) during ten years, and she is now a member of its executive committee.

-She is an Advisory Editor of Experimental Economics after being a co-editor in chief of the journal.
-She is on the editorial boards of the Journal of the Economic Science Association, the Journal of Neurosciences, Psychology and Economics, the Review of Behavioral Economics.
-She was formerly co-editor of the Journal of Economic Behavior & Organization (2014-2016) and she was on the boards of Management Science, the Journal of Economic Psychology, the Journal of Public Economic Theory, the Australian Journal of Labour Economics.
+She is an advisory editor of Experimental Economics after being a co-editor in chief of the journal.
+She is on the editorial boards of the Journal of the Economic Science Association, the Journal of Neurosciences, Psychology and Economics, and the Review of Behavioral Economics.
+She was formerly co-editor of the Journal of Economic Behavior and Organization (2014-2016) and she was on the boards of Management Science, the Journal of Economic Psychology, the Journal of Public Economic Theory, and the Australian Journal of Labour Economics.

+She is the second most quoted French female economist, according to the IDEAS ranking.
+Her research has been covered by The Atlantic.